-Questions for Listening Sessions - Small Groups
+Questions for Listening Sessions

 The following questions are offered as the leading questions to guide the parish/community prayer-centered listening sessions in the Archdiocese of Atlanta.
 They can be adapted or modified by parishes or other groups according to time, circumstances and needs.
 If adaptations occur, communities are encouraged to follow the suggested themes and questions in the Synod Preparatory Document and Vademecum as a guide (see also optional questions suggested below).
 An online survey will complement the feedback gained from the parish/community prayer-centered listening sessions and regional gatherings.
-Please go to archatl.com/synod to learn more and to complete the online survey.